meritlabs/achievement-engine/CONTRIBUTING.md

 # Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to support@merit.me or our public [slack](https://slackin.merit.me/), [discord](https://discordapp.com/invite/X3v3n3b), and [Telegram](https://t.me/meritocracy).
+Please report unacceptable behavior to support@merit.me or our public [discord](https://discordapp.com/invite/X3v3n3b).

 # How to contribute?